shrumo/rbggamemanager/README.md

 The first message is sent by manager to the player.
 It contains time (in seconds) the player will have for preparation to start playing.
 Then a message containing **low level RBG language game** is sent.
-The last preparation message contains a numer that represents the player the client is representing.
+The last preparation message contains a number that represents the player the client is representing.
 (1 means the first player that appears in `#player` macro)

 The server then waits for clients to send `ready` message.
 If it arrives too late (`time_for_player_preparation`), the server ignores that and just starts the game.